luhanmonat/UniCom/README.md

 SEND: Sends out a slash (/) followed by any text you entered (manually) into the communicaton windowd.

 INIT: Sends out the initialization request sequence: / * 1 [cr].

+    This command is sent out automatically when the app starts.
+It is used to tell your device  to send out Title and Button legends as shown below.

 You may do whatever you want with this data in your project just as is.
 However, you can also send data back to the app as follows...